- Who to contact to report an incident at the Institution: Director of Operations.

 It is the responsibility of everyone to make frequent inspections of tools and other equipment used to make sure such tools and equipment are in good physical condition.

-Report to your Supervisor/Instructor any condition which might injure any person or damage any property.
+Report to your supervisor or instructor any condition which might injure any person or damage any property.
 The hazard should also be pointed out to others exposed to it in order to correct or avoid it before an accident occurs.

 Controlled substances, such as marijuana and cocaine, are illegal by state and federal law.
 Their use and possession are prohibited on school property.